ryanachten/robic/api/README.md

 ## Robic Architecture

-RobicServer is divided into three layers:
+Robic's API is divided into three layers:

 - The **controller layer** for receiving and responding to incoming requests
 - The **service layer** comprised predominantly of Mediator queries and commands